Ndoni-Nkosi/YouTube_API/README.md

 <img width="392" height="211" alt="image" src="https://github.com/user-attachments/assets/1fd59054-2a52-4069-8e79-c551093e4be2" /><br/>

-<sub>The YouTube video on data collection, data cleaning and data manipulation can be found here</sub><br/>

 ## Executive Summary

-FSWG was established in 2017 and began gaining traction in 2019 with the release of Big Brother review videos, resulting in the channel peaking in 2020 <br/>
+FSWG was established in 2017 and began gaining traction in 2019 with the release of Big Brother review videos, resulting in the channel peaking in 2020. <br/>
-Glory's audience engages more on _Big Brother Naija_ (BBN) seasons compared to _Big Brother Mzansi_ (BBM) seasons , as BBN accounts for 70.8% of total views<br/>
+Glory's audience engages more on _Big Brother Naija_ (BBN) seasons compared to _Big Brother Mzansi_ (BBM) seasons , as BBN accounts for 70.8% of total views. <br/>
 The titles of her videos help her attract traffic to her channel, which improves her view counts.<br/>
 However, there has been a noticeable decline in views for BBN review videos over the years, which raises concerns about the future performance of Glory's channel.<br/>
 Overall, the channel performs well during both Big Brother seasons (South Africa and Nigeria).
 These Key Performance Indicators are discussed further in the report, along with key improvement areas to ensure the sustainability of the channel. <br/>